R4z0rX/minescript-scripts/Minescript-Plus/README.md

 Methods for simulating key presses.

 - **press_key(key_name: str, state: bool) -> None**
   Simulates pressing or releasing a key by name.
+(List of key codes used by Minecraft: https://minecraft.wiki/w/Key_codes#Current)

 ---